gopro/labs/docs/control/extensions/README.md

   - **TONE=1** - use GTM only
   - **TONE=2** - use GTM+LTM
   - **TONE=3** - disable all tone-mapping
+- **FSOS=1** - Scan the SD for files that can be repaired (truncated).
+Normal file recovery checks only the last file captured, this checks and fixes them all.

 ### Miscellaneous controls for most Labs cameras.